In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 Known as one of the best-known nudist paintings of the 19th century, the image of Lady Godiva in her underwear is based on a legendary tale.

-This bare-chested portrait is inspired by a well-known poem by Lord Alfred Tennyson from 1842.
+This bare-chested portrait is an inspiration from a well-known poem by Lord Alfred Tennyson from 1842.

 As the story progresses, it becomes clear that the Anglo-Saxon earl of Mercia mistreated his subjects by imposing exorbitant taxes on them.